NexGen’s Sustainability Commitments

 Integrated Management System

 NexGen is responsible for and committed to providing for the health and safety of workers and the public, and the protection of the environment.
-To fulfill these commitments, NexGen is developing an Integrated Management System (IMS) for the Project that will provide a common, transparent, risk-informed process framework for both Project activities and achieving excellence in employee safety, radiation safety, and environmental protection by:
+To fulfill these commitments, NexGen will implement an Integrated Management System (IMS) for the Project that will provide a common, transparent, risk-informed process framework for both Project activities and achieving excellence in employee safety, radiation safety, and environmental protection by:

-The IMS applies to all on-site Project-related licensed activities during Construction, Operations, and Closure and to all Project workers (including contractors) and visitors.
+The IMS would apply to all on-site Project-related licensed activities during Construction, Operations, and Closure and to all Project workers (including contractors) and visitors.

 NexGen’s IMS Policy documents NexGen’s commitment to the management system and articulates the principles and expectations for protecting the health, safety, and well being of workers; preserving the environment; engaging with Indigenous communities and members of the public; complying with legal and other requirements; and continually improving management system processes and performance.